How to Stop Animals from Digging Holes in Your Yard

 This is the last option we are providing you to keep the animals away from your yard.
 There may be some unfamiliar animals out there who can visit your house from anywhere.

-You can use wire tangled, or some spoke mounted ropes as well.
-They will keep the more giant animals like a raccoon at a bay.
-They can create a lot of mess than those common animals which we have mentioned above.
+You can use wire tangled or some spoke-mounted ropes as well.
+They will keep the more giant animals like raccoons at bay.
+They can create a lot more mess than the common animals we mentioned above.

-These are some of the ways you can save your yard from unwanted digging, or we can say, an illegal excavation program hosted by unwanted animals.
-They are not our enemy, so we do not have to kill them nor harm or torture them.
+These are some ways you can save your yard from unwanted digging, or we can say an illegal excavation program hosted by unwanted animals.
+They are not our enemy, so we do not have to kill them or harm or torture them.

-You can come with your idea while using one of the mentioned tips.
-Whatever you come up with, make sure that they are not hazardous to the animals and your lawn or yard.
+You can come up with your idea while using one of the mentioned tips.
+Whatever you come up with, ensure they are not hazardous to the animals and your lawn or yard.

-How to Repair Those Scorched Patches and Diggings?
+How Do You Repair Those Scorched Patches and Diggings?

 Scorched Patches